AsahinaKyoudai/BrothersConflict/README.md

 **Kazuma Sasakura** (VA: Kazunori Nomiya)<br/>

 Classmates with Mahoko and the protagonist.<br/>
-He and Yusuke are rivals since he secretly likes the protagonist as well.
+He and Yusuke are rivals since he secretly crushes on the protagonist as well.

 ### GALLERY